I’m torn over whether I should sign my 6-year-old up for dance.

 I know she would love it, but frankly, I find the $150 monthly price tag a tad overwhelming.
 Do I have an extra couple grand a year to commit, or can I just have her play at the park, for free?

-It’s no surprise that the overall cost of raising kids is skyrocketing (we’ve noted this before, along with tips for easing the pain).
+It’s no surprise that the overall cost of raising kids is skyrocketing.
 The cost of raising a child from birth to 17 rose 25% from 2000 to 2010.
-According to a recent report by the United States Department of Agriculture, the average two-parent, middle-income family with a child born in 2011 is now looking at $234,900 to raise a child to 17 (not including the costs of pregnancy, childbirth or college).
-Factor in projected inflation, and parents are looking at $295,560.
+According to a report by the United States Department of Agriculture, the average two-parent, middle-income family with a child born in 2011 could anticipate spending $234,900 to raise a child to 17 (not including the costs of pregnancy, childbirth or college).

 Although LearnVest can't personally help you stem the tide, we can help you prepare yourself for what's ahead.